keanehauck/keanehauck.github.io/collections/_posts/2026-03-09-ftsquared.md

 ---
 layout: post
-title: Why the F-test is equivalent to a t-test for a two-group comparison
+title: Why the F-statistic is equivalent to the squared t-statistic for a two-group comparison
 date: 2026-03-09
 summary: The proof is in the pudding.
 categories: statistics proof anova
 ---

 Possibly the most horrifying seven words you can encounter when reading a textbook are the following: "The proof is left to the reader."
-When learning ANOVA (Analysis of Variance), it is common to encounter the fact that the F-test reduces to a t-test when you are only comparing two groups.
+When learning ANOVA (Analysis of Variance), it is common to encounter the fact that the F-statistic is equal to the squared t-statistic when you are only comparing two groups.
 Unfortunately, this sentence is often followed by the previously-mentioned proof hand-waving, which can leave readers confused, myself included.
 Thus, I am going to clearly and concisely demonstrate how the F-test reduces to a t-test under certain conditions.

 Interestingly, this proof is elusive.
 In fact, while researching how to write this up, the only published proof I stumbled across was another blog post from a data scientist named [Juan Manuel](https://canovasjm.netlify.app/about/).
 Big shoutout to him for his post, which helped me double-check my results.